sass/sass/doc-src/SASS_REFERENCE.md

 this still works, but it's deprecated and prints a warning.
 `$` is the recommended syntax.

+Variables also used to be defined with `=` rather than `:`;
+this still works, but it's deprecated and prints a warning.
+`:` is the recommended syntax.

 ### Data Types

 SassScript supports four main data types: